 Poinsettia Toxicity Myth

-The poinsettia is the most widely tested consumer plant on the market today, proving the myth about the popular holiday plant to be false:
+Good news!
+The poinsettia is the most widely tested consumer plant on the market today, proving the myths about the popular holiday plants toxicity to pets and humans to be false:

 Poinsettia and Latex Allergies

 According to the American Latex Allergy Association, only about 1 percent to 6 percent of the general population is allergic to latex, and “â€¦ one would have to have significant contact with the poinsettia plant’s latex directly to have an allergic reaction â€¦ only a small drop of latex that can be immediately wiped off of the skin is unlikely to cause an allergic reaction.”